-The Fund's ability to meet its objective is affected primarily by the level of retirement benefits provided, contributions negotiated in the applicable collective agreements and by the return on the Fund's investment assets, which are invested in accordance with the Fund's Statement of Investment Policies and Procedures, most recently amended and approved effective May 23, 2019 and within the applicable regulatory limits.
+The Fund's ability to meet its objective is affected primarily by the level of retirement benefits provided, contributions negotiated in the applicable collective agreements and by the return on the Fund's investment assets, which are invested in accordance with the Fund's Statement of Investment Policies and Procedures, most recently amended and approved effective May 21, 2020 and within the applicable regulatory limits.

 The Statement of Investment Policies and Procedures was established to ensure the Fund's assets are invested in a prudent and effective manner so that they will be sufficient to meet the obligations of the pension plan as they fall due.
 The trustees monitor investment managers to ensure that they achieve the expected returns relative to benchmark performance and to ensure the investment assets are invested within acceptable risk levels.
-The long-term overall investment objective of the Fund is to achieve a minimum annual rate of return of 5.75% per annum, representing the discount rate assumed in the pension plan's actuarial valuation.
+The primary long-term overall investment objective of the Fund is to achieve a minimum annual rate of return of 5.75% per annum, representing the discount rate assumed in the pension plan's actuarial valuation, plus a premium to cover plan expenses and any funding deficiencies that may exist.
 Actual results related to the Fund's investment portfolio are disclosed in Note 5.